 * If you have a large filing system with a significant number of folders, you may want to break this down and do specific sections each quarter.

-It’s such a wonderful feeling to know that your filing system is cleaned out, decluttered, organized, and ready for the next few months or year!
+It’s amazing to know that your filing system is cleaned out, decluttered, organized, and ready for the next few months or the new year!

-Those are the necessary tools and steps in a paper processing routine.
-Set a timer for the end of each work day, then spend a few minutes completing each step in this routine to keep paper clutter at bay!
+Set an alarm for the end of each work day, then spend a few minutes completing each step in this routine to keep paper clutter at bay!

-When completed on a regular basis, daily or weekly, your paper processing routine will help you to truly conquer the paper clutter in your home office, keep piles away, and keep you, your home office, and your filing system organized!
+When completed on a regular basis—daily or weekly—your paper processing routine will help you to truly conquer the paper clutter in your office, keep piles away, and keep you, your office, and your filing system organized!

 Don’t forget to pin it!